garretchristensen/BestPracticesManual/Manual.md

 Forthcoming.

 Gelman, Andrew, and Eric Loken.
 2013.
-"The Garden of Forking Paths: Why Multiple Comparisons Can Be a Problem, Even When There Is No ‚Äòfishing Expedition'or ‚Äòp-Hacking' and the Research Hypothesis Was Posited ahead of Time.," November. http://www.stat.columbia.edu/\~gelman/research/unpublished/p\_hacking.pdf.
+"The Garden of Forking Paths: Why Multiple Comparisons Can Be a Problem, Even When There Is No ‘fishing Expedition'or ‘p-Hacking' and the Research Hypothesis Was Posited ahead of Time.," November. http://www.stat.columbia.edu/\~gelman/research/unpublished/p\_hacking.pdf.